gentlegiantJGC/ACExplorer/README.md

 The long term goal is to include other games that use the forge file storage system but currently the goal is to be able to export the world models from AC Unity.

 # Prerequisites
-- Python 2.7
+- Python 3.7

-In theory that should be all.
+- Numpy (any recent version should do)

 # A summary of the forge file system
 a forge file is a file that sits in a folder on your computer.
 It is similar in a way to a zip archive in the sense that it contains more files and is compressed.